Visitors will be amazed at the wide variety of attractions, writes Elisabeth Easther.

 Best dining views: Peppers on the Beach at Midway Surf Club; family-friendly, views of Young Nick's Head.

-Tops for coffee: Gisborne Deli, Verve Cafe, Zest Cafe.
-Or go to Villagio in Ballance St Village, a most stunning, suburban cafe in Whataupoko (translates as "head on a stick").
+Tops for coffee: Gisborne Deli (251 Gladstone Rd), Verve Cafe & Bar, Zest Cafe.
+Or go to Villagio in Ballance St village, a most stunning, suburban cafe in Whataupoko (translates as "head on a stick").
 Best bakery: Morrell's Artisan Bakery has won more awards than you can shake a French stick at.

-Yum: Gisborne Farmers' Markets every Saturday morning at 9.30 for treats, treats, treats.
+Yum: Gisborne Farmers' Market every Saturday morning at 9.30 for treats, treats, treats.

 Best shop: The PBC or Poverty Bay Club; 20 years ago it was gentlemen-only and a bit decrepit, now it's buzzing with the 1814 Cafe, lots of art space and craft businesses.